 (2) However, some plans set an age limit.
 It means that some plans cover you until you reach a certain age like 60 or 70 years old.
-In fact, most employee medical benefits end at age 65 in Hong Kong.
-Insurers consider that the balance between benefits and risks is not positive anymore and the contract ought to be terminated.
+In fact, most employee medical benefits end at 65 in Hong Kong.
+Insurers consider that the balance between benefits and risks is no longer positive and the contract ought to be terminated.

 2 – What may happen when your health insurance policy renews?

-When your broker contacts you 4 to 6 weeks before your renewal date, it is your decision whether to continue or not the policy.
+When your broker contacts you 4 to 6 weeks before your renewal date, it is your decision whether or not to continue with the policy.
 The product and its premiums may have changed over the years and here are a few things to keep in mind when that time comes:

 ○ Premium increase: